K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 The Cloud Controller authenticates with the broker using HTTP default authentication (authentication header) for all requests and rejects all broker registrations that do not include user names and passwords.
 The broker checks the username and password and returns a 401 Unauthorized message if the credentials are invalid.
 If additional security is required on the Cloud Controller, SSL is used to support access to the broker.

 ##### <a name="12"/>2.5.1.
 Catalog API Guide
 The service catalog retrieves information about the service and the service plan.
 The Cloud Controller initially retrieves endpoints from all brokers and checks the user-facing service catalog stored in the Cloud Controller database.
-The Cloud Controller also updates the catalog whenever the broker is updated.When the Catalog API is implemented, a service broker can be registered through the CF CLI.
+The Cloud Controller also updates the catalog whenever the broker is updated.
+When the Catalog API is implemented, a service broker can be registered through the CF CLI.

 1. Request